HomeSG Stock B49.SI

 3.0 Receiving and Handling of Complaints

-If you know or believe that an unintentional or deliberate violation of applicable laws, rules, regulations or Company policy has occurred, you must immediately submit a report to the Chief Executive Officer (“CEO”)’s office, Singapore Office or directly to the Audit Committee.
+If you know or believe that an unintentional or deliberate violation of applicable laws, rules, regulations or Company policy has occurred, you must immediately submit a report to the Chief Executive Officer (“CEO”)’s office or directly to the Audit Committee (excluding the Non-Executive and Non-Independent Director) (the “AC”) and the AC is responsible for oversight and monitoring of whistleblowing.
 The report should describe one or more of the following, as applicable:

 • A violation or a failure to comply with law, rule, and regulation or Company policy, including any violations or failures relating to accounting, internal accounting controls or auditing matters.